vijaya22/chair.co/docs/PIXEL_SAMPLING.md

 - Grant resets on navigation.
 Keep UX nudge minimal and clear.

 ## Acceptance Criteria
-- [ ] Clicking the icon samples and shows the correct color swatch.
+- [ ] Clicking “Pick” opens `EyeDropper` and returns a color accurately.
-- [ ] Dragging updates swatch at a reasonable rate without jank.
+- [ ] Dragging shows a stable preview swatch; no jank at ~10–20 Hz.
-- [ ] Overlay is not visible in captured image (no self-sampling artifact).
+- [ ] Heuristic preview clearly labeled; actual pick overrides it.
-- [ ] Works on standard HTTP(S) pages at multiple zoom levels and DPRs.
+- [ ] Works on standard HTTP(S) pages; gracefully disables on restricted contexts.
-- [ ] Graceful message when sampling is unavailable.
+- [ ] Clear, concise user messaging when picking is unavailable or cancelled.